apache/fury/dart/packages/fory/README.md

-# Fury Dart
+# Fory Dart

 ## Overview

-This PR adds Dart language support to Apache Fury, implementing a comprehensive serialization solution for Dart and Flutter applications.
-Fury Dart consists of approximately 15,000 lines of code and provides an efficient serialization mechanism that works within Flutter's reflection limitations.
+This PR adds Dart language support to Apache Fory, implementing a comprehensive serialization solution for Dart and Flutter applications.
+Fory Dart consists of approximately 15,000 lines of code and provides an efficient serialization mechanism that works within Flutter's reflection limitations.

 ## Implementation Approach

 Dart supports reflection, but Flutter explicitly prohibits it.
-To address this constraint, Fury Dart uses a combination of:
+To address this constraint, Fory Dart uses a combination of:

 1. Core serialization/deserialization logic
 2. Static code generation for type handling

-This approach ensures compatibility with Flutter while maintaining the performance and flexibility expected from Fury.
+This approach ensures compatibility with Flutter while maintaining the performance and flexibility expected from Fory.

 ## Features